ewic/ford-takehome/README.md

 CRUD operations will need to have their own forms.
 I was in the middle of producing a quick form to handle new projects, but I was in the middle of handling form input validation when I ran out of time.
 I would use a validation library such as Zod or the like to handle form validation.

 All CRUD operations still have to be implemented.
 I think getting the whole framework up and running took longer than anticipated.

+There is a major bug where the tasklist is not being shown correctly, but it is present in the data when console logged out.
+I'm sure this is some React timing issue where